bigkwii/cutting-plane-game-2/NOTES.md

 The problem was super simple, my area checked returned negative numbers when a polygon is refined in CW order.
 I've upgraded the area check to return the absolute value of the area.

 With that, the refactor is complete.

+## THU 2024-08-15

+Godot has updated to version 4.3!
+This version doesn't affect any of the work done so far and adds a couple of features that could be useful.
+As such, I've updated the project to this version.